huiwenn/CPTC/README.md

 - **MVP**: Multi-Valid Prediction
 - **CPTC**: Our proposed method (Conformal Prediction for Time-series with Change points)

-Other baselines reported in the paper such as HopCPT and ECI were ran directly using the method's open sourced codebase.
-SPCI is included in this repository, but requires a different environment setup to run.
-Please see their original repository for instructions.
+Other baselines reported in the paper such as HopCPT and ECI were ran directly using the method's open sourced codebase. **SPCI** is included in this repository, but requires a different environment setup to run.
+Please see their original repository for instructions, and uncomment the import SPCI line to run using the script.

 ---